Bert Williams: Early life

 While playing off the "coon" formula, Williams & Walker's act and demeanor subtly undermined it as well.
 Camille Forbes wrote, "They called into question the possible realness of blackface performers who only emphasized their artificiality by recourse to burnt cork; after all, Williams did not really need the burnt cork to be Black," despite his lighter skin complexion.
 He would pull on a wig full of kinky hair to help conceal his wavy hair.
-Terry Waldo noted the layered irony in their cakewalk routine, which presented them as mainstream Blacks performing a dance in a way that lampooned whites who'd mocked a Black dance that originally satirized plantation whites' ostentatiously fussy mannerisms.
+Terry Waldo noted the layered irony in their cakewalk routine, which presented them as mainstream Blacks performing a dance in a way that lampooned whites who had mocked a Black dance that originally satirized plantation whites' ostentatiously fussy mannerisms.
 The pair also made sure to present themselves as immaculately groomed and classily dressed in their publicity photos, which were used for advertising and on the covers of sheet music promoting their songs.
 Thus, they drew a contrast between their real-life comportment and the comical characters they portrayed onstage.
 This aspect of their act was ambiguous enough that some Black newspapers criticized the duo for failing to uplift the dignity of their race.

 In 1899, Williams surprised his partner George Walker and his family when he announced he had recently married Charlotte ("Lottie") Thompson, a singer with whom he had worked professionally, in a very private ceremony.
 Lottie was a widow eight years Bert's senior.
 Thus, the match seemed odd to some who knew the gregarious and constantly traveling Williams, but all who knew them considered them a uniquely happy couple, and the union lasted until his death.
 The Williamses never had children biologically, but they adopted and reared three of Lottie's nieces.
 They also frequently sheltered orphans and foster children in their homes.

 Williams & Walker appeared in a succession of shows, including A Senegambian Carnival, A Lucky Coon, and The Policy Players.
 Their stars were on the ascent, but they still faced vivid reminders of the limits placed on them by white society.
 In August 1900, in New York City, hysterical rumors of a white detective having been shot by a Black man erupted into an uncontained riot.
 Unaware of the street violence, Williams & Walker left their theater after a performance and parted ways.
 Williams headed off in a fortunate direction, but Walker was yanked from a streetcar by a white mob and was beaten.